49 Molecular Mechanisms of Memory: Hippocampus

 To create LTP within the Schaffer collateral, a brief electrical stimulus must be provided to the presynaptic axons coming from the CA3 cells via a stimulating electrode.
 The EPSP generated in the postsynaptic CA1 neurons is then measured with a recording electrode to establish a baseline.

-Image of the hippocampus and the placement of stimulating and recording electrodes to measure LTP in the Schaffer collateral.
-Details in caption and text.
+The Hippocampus and the placement of stimulating and recording electrodes to measure LTP in the Schaffer collateral.

 Figure 49.2.
 Inducing Schaffer collateral LTP.
 To induce LTP through the Schaffer collateral, a stimulating electrode is positioned to electrically excite the Schaffer collaterals, which are also the axon terminal of the CA3 neurons.
 A recording electrode is placed postsynaptically in the CA1 neurons.
 First, baseline measurements are taken by providing brief stimulation to the CA3 neurons and recording the amplitude of the EPSP postsynaptic response.
 After establishing a baseline, a tetanus is delivered the the CA3 neuron, consisting of short burst of high frequency stimulation.
 Following the delivery of the tetanus, a single brief stimulation is provided to the CA3 neuron and the postsynaptic response in the CA1 neuron is measured.
 An increased amplitude of the EPSP in the CA1 neuron indicates LTP.
 ‘Inducing Schaffer collateral LTP’ by Valerie Hedges is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC-BY-NC-SA) 4.0 International License.